wso2/docs-ei/en/micro-integrator/docs/setup/changing_default_ports.md

     		<code>7712</code>
     	</td>
     	<td>
-    		Thrift SSL port for secure transport, where the client is authenticated to WSO2 Stream Processor.
+    		Thrift SSL port (for the secure transport) on which the client is authenticated when accessing EI Analytics.
     	</td>
     </tr>
 	<tr>